 Mosquito populations are surveyed using a variety of field methods and traps.
-Small volume mosquito "dippers" (e.g., small cup of approximately 12 ounces attached to a wooden or aluminum pole) and direct observation are used to evaluate larval populations; service requests from the public, field landing counts, light traps, and host seeking traps, and oviposition traps are used to evaluate adult populations.
+Small volume mosquito "dippers" (e.g., small cup of approximately 12 ounces attached to a wooden or aluminum pole) and direct observation are used to evaluate larval populations.
+Staff also respond to service requests from the public, make field landing counts, deploy light traps, host seeking traps and oviposition traps to evaluate adult mosquito populations.
+In 2013, using BG-Sentinel traps, the District began surveillance for the invasive species of Aedes mosquitoes (aegypti and albopictus) that have become established in twelve counties of California.
+In 2014, the surveillance program was refined and modified to use ovicups and Autocidal Gravid Ovitraps.
+To date the invasive species have not been detected within the District's service area.
+These mosquitoes are capable of transmitting the pathogens that cause Zika, dengue fever, Chikungunya, Japanese Encephalitis, Yellow Fever and other diseases.
+In coordination with the County Health Officers, the District prepared a Zika virus response plan during 2016.
+An Invasive Aedes Response Plan is also in place.